Alisson's speech, Klopp’s text and Van Dijk's standards: The inside story of Liverpool's Premier League triumph | Goal.com

 There were others, of course, and over the course of an entertaining, enlightening, hour-long interview, Lijnders will reveal more of the secrets behind Liverpool’s success.

-The is in the inside story of the Reds’ first league title since 1990…
+This is the inside story of the Reds’ first league title since 1990…

 The start of the journey